ControlzEx/ControlzEx/Wiki/ThemeManager.md

 **Example**

-If you want, for example, set your Application Theme to `Dark.Red`, when the user hits a Button called "ButtonChangeTheme" you can do this:
+If you want, for example, set your Application Theme to `Dark.Red`, when the user clicks a Button called "ButtonChangeTheme" you can do this:
 ```
 private void ButtonChangeTheme_Click(object sender, RoutedEventArgs e)
 {